 Help is completely free: it is not mandatory to be a member of Microsoft 365.
 You can download them from the Play Store.

-Zoho is commonly known in the corporate world as a web-based electronic office suite, but the company also offers a password manager.
+Zoho vault is commonly known in the corporate world as a web-based electronic office suite, but the company also offers a password manager.
 It's primarily designed for organizations trying to share and control passwords between employees, but there's an additional plan for individuals that's as comprehensive as possible.

 You can store unlimited passwords and notes, access your vault from other devices, store internal 2FA data, and merge logs and reports.
 As a business-oriented company, Zoho goes to great lengths to ensure its product is protected and its paying customers are happy, which also helps those who have the free solution.